renpy/renpy/sphinx/source/gui.rst

 confirm_button
     A button used on the confirm screen to select yes or no.

+nvl_button
+    A button used for an NVL-mode menu choice.

 The following image files are used to customize button backgrounds, if they exist.